-Our Abbtosford electricians here at Premium Electric would like to share these 10 electrical safety tips for home.
-We believe that every parent (and homeowner with young children) should not only be aware of these electrical saftey tips, but also teach them to their children.
+Our Abbotsford electricians here at Premium Electric would like to share these 10 electrical safety tips for home.
+We believe that every parent (and the homeowner with young children) should not only be aware of these electrical safety tips but also teach them to their children.

 1. Always look up for power lines before climbing a tree.

 At some point, you’ve probably seen BC Hrydo tree trimming and pruning near power lines.
 Let your children know that when electrical wires are touching a tree they can be very dangerous.
 If you see a tree within 3 meters (10ft) of a power line you can call 1 800 BCHYDRO (1 800 224 9376).

 Teach your children to hold the cord near the plug before pulling the cord out.
 Yanking on electrical cords, the outlet, or even the appliance that is plugged in can cause damage and can be very dangerous if the yanking causes bare electrical wires to be exposed.

 3. Remind family members if you are working outside with electricity.